rubytogether/rubytogether.org/app/views/news/2018-05-07-april-2018-monthly-update.html.md

 ## ruby together news

 It's our birthday! 🎉🎂 As of this update, Ruby Together is officially 3 years old.
-We made it!
 Thanks for all of your help and support along the way.

 In April, Ruby Together was supported by 80 different companies, including Sapphire member [Stripe](https://stripe.com).
 6 companies joined as new members, including [Piece of Code](http://www.pieceofcode.com) and [Coinbase](https://www.coinbase.com).